Panoramas from .e57 Files

 If an .e57 file does not contain embedded panorama images, NavVis IVION tries to reconstruct panoramas for every scan location listed in the file.

 A scan location is the point at which a static laser scanner was placed while scanning the area.
-Each scan location where a panorama was successfully reconstructed will correspond to a Location marker in NavVis IVION.
+Each scan location where a panorama was successfully reconstructed will correspond to a in NavVis IVION.

 To reconstruct panoramas from an .e57 point cloud, the point cloud for each scan location must: